mdb571/threadunni/README.md

 </div>
 <h3 align="center">Made by <a href="https://github.com/mdb571">@mdb571⚡</a> & <a href="https://github.com/bmnidhin">@bmnidhin:rocket:</a></h3>

+## Team Id
+BFH/rec1OO1hnriJUrdCu/2021

+## Link to product walkthrough

+## How it works ?
+- User tags `@threadunni` bot under the thread to be saved
+- Threadunni fetches the thread using twitter api and saves it in the dashboard as a blog post (usually takes about 3 minutes for the bot to reply)
+- User logins to the dashboard using twitter and can view his saved threads or download them as a PDF document
 ## Features
 - Pull tagged threads from twitter using [twitter](https://developer.twitter.com/en/docs/twitter-api) API
 - Read and Save threads as a blog post
 - Download threads as a PDF
 - Social Login Using Twitter

+## Libraries used
+### Frontend
+- react : 17.0.2
+- jspdf : 2.3.1 (for pdf generation)
+### Backend
+- djangorestframework : 3.12.4
+- tweepy : 3.10.0

 ## Setup
 ### Frontend